FoundersCardCode/recurly3-client-ruby/README.md

 ```

 Any configuration items you do not include in the above config call will be defaulted to the standard
 configuration items.
-For example if you do not define default_currency then Recurly.default_currency
+For example if you do not define default_currency then Recurly2.default_currency
 will be used.

 ## Supported Ruby Versions